 Building new software takes a lot of time and coordination.
 Even with fantastic programmers, these types of projects can experience delays — just as with any project.
-While creating a program is different from building a new highway, all projects require some project management to keep things going and maintain communication across different groups and people with varying styles.
+While creating a program is different from building a new highway, all projects require some project management to keep things going and maintain communication across different groups and people with varying styles and hence maintain quality in software development.

 Here are our suggestions for ways to make your software project develop smoothly: